nobuto-m/darkbox/README.md

 ## Install

-Make sure BIOS has `Restore on AC Power Loss: Power On` to cooperate with a smart plug.
+Make sure BIOS has:
+- `Restore on AC Power Loss: Power On` to cooperate with a smart plug
+- `PCIE Devices Power On: Enabled` to use Wake-on-LAN

 Install Ubuntu Server with the latest LTS (noble, 24.04 as of writing). https://releases.ubuntu.com/noble/